No-logs VPN claims for UK users: audits, metadata and retention

 The best providers now build privacy from the server layer upward.
 RAM-only nodes lower forensic risk, rotating or shared IP design reduces direct attribution, and modern implementations fix protocol edge cases that used to create trust gaps.
-When you combine that with strong privacy-law awareness, good leak protection, and practical troubleshooting discipline from guides like VPN troubleshooting, the no-logs claim becomes something you can audit instead of simply believing.
+When you combine that with strong privacy-law awareness, good leak protection, and practical troubleshooting discipline from guides like VPN troubleshooting, the no-logs claim becomes something you can audit instead of believing.

 Compare old disk-based infrastructure with modern volatile-memory design and see why the storage layer changes the trust story.